The spring season brings free activities, popular attractions, camel rides, events and more

 For additional information about these and other programs, call Education at (405) 425-0218 or visit www.okczoo.org.

 Enjoy experiences beyond the four walls of a traditional classroom with the OKC Zoo’s homeschool programs.
 Monthly classes focus on various animals and plants and includes animal encounters, zoo tours, and hands on activities.
-March’s program topic, invertebrates.
-Being spineless is not so bad, especially for these invertebrates that make up more than 90% of the animals in the world!
-Fly, crawl, or swim on over as we explore the habitats of these spineless wonders or collect data in the field.
-Enroll today for Thursday, March 7 from 1-2:30 p.m. or Friday, March 8 from 1-2:30 p.m. or 3-4:30 p.m.
+Australia is home to many unique animals!
+Let’s hop, crawl, and swim across the continent to see who calls Australia home!
+Enroll today for Thursday, March 5 from 1-2:30 p.m. or Friday, March 6 from 1-2:30 p.m. or 3-4:30 p.m.
 Cost per student: $10 for ZOOfriends members, $12 for non-members.
 For additional information or to register, click here.

 Enroll your little one in the OKC Zoo’s Cub Club programs.
 These monthly classes are geared to introduce youngsters, 2-5 years of age, to the natural world around them.
-On March 14 and 21, join us for “Monkey Madness” and come swing through the trees to learn what it’s like in a day of the life of a monkey through lessons, crafts and a guided Zoo tour.
-Cub Clubs are held
+On March 11, 26 and 28, join us for “Beautiful Birds”!
+From flying high to diving deep, there are so many beautiful birds on our planet.
+Come learn all about them through activities, story time, crafts, and even meet a bird ambassador!
+Click here to register.

 There’s a wild world waiting to be discovered at the Oklahoma City Zoo, all that’s missing is you!
 Located at the crossroads of I-44 and I-35, the Zoo is a proud member of the Association of Zoos and Aquariums, the American Alliance of Museums, Oklahoma City’s Adventure District and an Adventure Road partner.
 Hours of operation are 9 a.m. to 5 p.m. daily.
-Regular admission is $11 for adults and $8 for children ages 3-11 and seniors ages 65 and over.
+Regular admission is $12 for adults and $9 for children ages 3-11 and seniors ages 65 and over.
 Children two and under are admitted free.
 Stay up-to-date with the Zoo on Facebook, Twitter and Instagram and by visiting Our Stories.
 Zoo fans can support the OKC Zoo by becoming Oklahoma Zoological Society members at ZOOfriends.org or in-person at the Zoo!
+To learn more about these and other happenings, call (405) 424-3344 or visit okczoo.org.